 Due on Sale

-Lenders will not benefit from allowing you to transfer a mortgage.
+Mortgage lenders will not benefit from allowing you to transfer a mortgage.
 Buyers will get a more mature loan, with the early interest payments finished.
 Sellers would be able to sell their house more easily and at a higher price, because of those same benefits.
 But lenders stand to lose, so they would be lazy to approve transfers.
 A due on sale clause says that the loan must be cleared when the property sells.

 Exceptions to the rule